"

 Figure 2.11.
 Pre-Shift Stretch And Flex / Photo Credit: Pixabay, Pexels License

-Welding requires one to maintain fine motor control and often contort oneself into uncomfortable positions for long periods of time.
+Welders must maintain fine motor control and often contort themselves into uncomfortable positions for long periods of time.
 In addition, many welding jobs require the worker to do more than just weld.
-Often, one must lift heavy materials or equipment by hand (up to 100 pounds).
+Often you’ll need to lift heavy materials or equipment by hand (up to 100 pounds).
 For these reasons, you should keep yourself physically fit and practice pre-work stretches to reduce the chance of injury.
-Use your legs rather than your back to lift, and use machines such as forklifts and cranes to assist you whenever possible.
-When moving long materials with others, avoid placing your hands in a “pinch point.”
-For example, when lifting a large pipe with another person, putting your hand on the end of the pipe can result in injury if your co-worker pushes the end of the pipe you are holding into a wall.
+Use your legs rather than your back to lift heavy items, and use machines such as forklifts and cranes to assist you whenever possible.
+When carrying long materials with others, avoid placing your hands in a “pinch point”—for example, when lifting a large pipe with another person, putting your hand on the end of the pipe can result in injury if your coworker pushes the end of the pipe you are holding into a wall.
 This author has seen people nearly lose fingers to pinch point accidents on two different occasions.
 Chains or wire ropes can also cause injury.
 When using them to hoist or drag materials, keep your hands clear of them at all times.
-NEVER PUT YOUR HAND OR FINGER IN A PLACE THAT COULD CUT IT OFF IF SOMETHING WERE TO GO WRONG!
-Never use your hand when you can use a tool, be it a hammer or pry bar.
+Never put your hand or finger in a place that could cut it off if something were to go wrong!
+And never use your hand when you can use a tool, be it a hammer or pry bar.

-Most welding shops are noisy places due to grinding, hitting steel with sledgehammers, or high-frequency AC GTAW.
-Earplugs should be used to protect you not only from sparks but also from hearing loss.
+Most welding shops are noisy places due to grinding, sledgehammers hitting steel, or high-frequency AC GTAW.
+You should use earplugs to protect yourself not only from sparks but also from hearing loss.
 Once hearing is lost, it cannot be restored.
-If you work in a loud environment, try the radio test.
-Before leaving your car to begin work, turn your car stereo volume down to the lowest setting you can hear it.
+If you work in a loud environment, try the radio test: Before leaving your car to begin work, turn your car stereo volume down to the lowest setting at which you can still hear it.
 After your workday is complete, see if you can still hear the radio when you return to your car.
-If you cannot hear your radio, you need better hearing protection.
-You are slowly losing your hearing.
+If you cannot hear your radio, it is likely you are slowly losing your hearing and need better hearing protection.

 A yellow bridge crane is seen in a shop beneath a blue ceiling.